stas/stas.github.com/cv.md

 **2013-2014** Cofounder at Founden: [ampersate.com](http://ampersate.com/the-last-7-months-of-our-venture)

-> My responsability was to lead a startups studio.
+> My responsability was to co-lead technically a startups studio.
 >
 > I built a team to iterate through over 4 prototypes in less than a year.
 Due to
 > lack of further funding we decided to open source all of our work.